nicholasdunbar/cucumber-sandbox/spec/readme.md

 This folder contains examples of RSpec

-spec_helper.rb - is the config file
+spec_helper.rb and .env - are the config files